 Historic Documents in America Presbyterianism

-Conservative response to the Affirmation, in retrospect, might seem to have been slow in coming, but that is something of a misimpression, largely because the early responses were published in journals not readily available now.
+Confessional response to the Affirmation, in retrospect, might seem to have been slow in coming, but that is something of a misimpression, largely because the early responses were published in journals not readily available now.
 In addition, some conservatives were of the view that the Auburn Affirmation was of no great consequence and would soon pass from memory.
-Among the first was the sermon preached in the Holland Memorial Presbyterian Church, Philadelphia, on Sunday morning, 21 February 1932, by the Minister, The Rev. H. McAllister Griffiths.
+After those first early responses by Machen, Kennedy and Craig, the matter did seemingly pass for a time, unti the 1930's.
+For some reason, it was not until then that some conservatives sought to bring charges against some of the men who had signed the Affirmation.
+Among the first of these responses in the 1930's was the sermon preached in the Holland Memorial Presbyterian Church, Philadelphia, on Sunday morning, 21 February 1932, by the Minister, The Rev. H. McAllister Griffiths.
 That sermon was quickly reprinted in Christianity Today [Philadelphia: The Presbyterian and Reformed Publishing Co.; Samuel G. Craig, editor], 2.10 (Mid-February 1932): 4-8.
-Some time later that same year the tract was printed.
-While the tract does not itself bear the name of the Presbyterian and Reformed Publishing Co., the address provided on page 31 at the end of the tract is the same as that of the publisher.

 - 1924 - J. Gresham Machen, "The Virgin Birth"